mukta-strot/marathi-shabd/index.md

 ## about

-This is a simple tool to help you find a Marathi word for an English word.
+This is a simple tool to help you find a Marathi word for an English word, like a thesaurus.

-Basically it is an English to Marathi thesaurus without ads and tracking and is fast.
+There are no ads, no tracking and it is fast.

 ## our motivation